julia-m-stephenson/USB-BLASTER-CH552G/README.md

 ![CheapPix](/images/CHEAPO_5V.jpg)

-Basically lift pin 15 and connect to F1 (5V) ignore the wire on PIN 16 that was a failed experiment.
+Basically lift pin 15 and connect to F1 (5V), remove the 3v3 regulator.
+Ignore the wire on PIN 16 that was a failed experiment.
 This change runs the MCU on 5V and uses its internal 3V3 regulator (pin 16) to drive the LEDs and power for the 10K programming resistor.

-Unfortunately this still didn't connect to the Atera Device I wanted to use - EPM7128SLC.
+Unfortunately this still didn't connect to the Atera Device I wanted to use - EPM7128SLC, EPM7064SLC.

 I found some new firmware created by Doug (https://www.downtowndougbrown.com/2024/06/fixing-a-knockoff-altera-usb-blaster-that-never-worked/)

 A copy is provided in directory firmware for your convenience.

 The open source tools did not work for me but luckily the manufacturer provided tools worked great under Windows 10.
-A copy of the WCH programming tool is in tools directory along with a driver which I don't think you need.
+A copy of the WCH programming tool is in the tools directory along with a driver which I don't think you need.

 I think the open source tools fail because the CH552G bootloader only listens for host traffic for a short time before jumping into the firmware already loaded.